-Services that are covered for you What you must pay when you get these services In-Network Outpatient hospital observation \$0 copay for each Observation services are hospital outpatient services given to Medicare-covered service. determine if you need to be admitted as an inpatient or can be Prior Authorization is required. discharged.
-For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+Services that are covered for you What you must pay when you get these services Outpatient hospital observationObservation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
+Observation services are covered only when provided by the order of a physician or another individual authorized by state In-Network \$0 copay for Medicare-covered Physician services. \$0 copay per day for each Medicare-covered facility service.
+Prior Authorization is required. licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://www.medicare. gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 Covered services include, but are not limited to: Services in an emergency department Please refer to Emergency Care.
-In-Network Services performed at an outpatient clinic Please refer to
+Services performed at an outpatient clinic In-Network Please refer to Physician/Practitioner Services, Including Doctor's Office Visits.

-Services that are covered for you What you must pay when you get these services Outpatient surgery or observation In-Network Please refer to Outpatient Hospital Observation and Outpatient Surgery, Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers.
-Laboratory and diagnostic tests billed by the hospital (genetic testing/gene analysis requires prior authorization) In-Network Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Mental healthcare, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it In-Network Please refer to Outpatient Mental Healthcare.
-X-rays and other radiology services billed by the hospital In-Network Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Services that are covered for you What you must pay when you get these services Outpatient surgery or observation In-Network Please refer to Outpatient Hospital Observation and Outpatient Surgery, Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers. • Laboratory and diagnostic tests billed by the hospital (genetic testing/gene analysis requires prior authorization) In-Network Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Mental healthcare, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it In-Network Please refer to Outpatient Mental Healthcare. • X-rays and other radiology services billed by the hospital In-Network Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
 Medical supplies such as splints and casts In-Network Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.